Cracked Wheat, Walnut and Pomegranate Salad

 - 1 pomegranate

-Bring the cracked wheat to the boil, turn the heat down to a gentle simmer and cook the cracked wheat until tender, this takes about 15 – 20 minutes.
+Bring the cracked wheat to the boil over high heat, turn the heat down to a gentle simmer and cook the cracked wheat until tender, this takes about 15 – 20 minutes.

 Once the cracked wheat is cooked, remove the saucepan from the heat and cover with a lid, set aside and let the cracked wheat absorb the water whilst cooling.